zhangCross/SeqModels/README.md

 Each directory is a separate sequence model.

-1.cd generate_university_name. generate university names by rnn model.
+1. cd generate_university_name. generate university names by rnn model.
 university.txt is trainning courpus file.
 python rnn.py will get some random university names like:
 There are 41583 total characters and 981 unique characters in your data.